roooodcastro/live_speed/README.md

 Webpacker and more importantly, VueJS.
 The plan is to finish the game and grow it into a finished product that can actually be useful.

+There is **zero** automated testing being done on this project, and that is on purpose.
+I've noticed that writing tests would always slow me down on a personal project and eventually make me completely lose interest in it.
+I still do tests and TDD on professional projects, but this is for fun, so I do whatever I want basically.

 ## How to Play

 You can currently play Live Speed matches with 2 players.
 Future expansion